-There were seven or eight pickups ahead of me when I pulled up at McKinney’s Meat Processing, all of them lifted well above their 4×4 off-road packages by oversized tires.
+There were seven or eight pickups ahead of me that day when I pulled up at McKinney’s Meat Processing, all of them lifted well above their 4×4 off-road packages by oversized tires.
 I could see blood dripping down their tailgates and antlers sticking up above them.
 I myself was in line behind an early 80s model Honda Civic hatchback squatting on four spares.
-The car had come off the assembly line wearing a coat of Avignon Blue but had since been naturally camouflaged in rust red and bondo gray.
-It looked like it might high-center on a speed bump.
+The car had come off the assembly line wearing a coat of Avignon Blue but had since been camouflaged by time in rust red and bondo gray.
+The thing looked like it might high-center on a speed bump.

 I figured the Honda’s driver was there to pick up an order, a deer he’d killed in the early season, maybe.
 I figured he was driving the old beater because his wife was out furniture shopping and needed his pickup for the day.
 I figured the guy was behind the wheel of the Civic because he wouldn’t be caught dead in her minivan.
 So it surprised me when he pulled up to the processor’s bay door, got out and popped the trunk.
 Sure enough, crammed into the hatchback’s crawl space, lay a little fork horn buck.